josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 ## Syntax

-löve shaders are written in GLSL, which is quite a bit different to lua.
+LÖVE shaders are written in GLSL, which is quite a bit different to lua.
 Some notable difference are that GLSL is statically typed, semicolon line breaks, curly brackets to define code blocks instead of `then / do`, `end`.

 There are some limitations to take in to consideration when writing shader code, the main one is that, due to the way GPUs work the entire register usage needs to be known beforehand, meaning dynamic memory allocations like these: